There are many treatments available that may prevent people from dying. These are often called life-prolonging

 Other life-prolonging treatments

-Other common life-prolonging treatments include chemotherapy or radiotherapy for cancer, blood transfusions, antibiotics and surgery.
+Other common life-prolonging treatments include chemotherapy, radiotherapy and/or immunotherapy for cancer, and blood transfusions, antibiotics and surgery.

-Treatments options depend on your particular medical condition and you may have preferences regarding the use of these.
+Treatment options depend on your particular medical condition and you may want to discuss or write down your preferences regarding their use.
 You may also want to decide whether you'd prefer to be admitted to hospital or to remain at home in certain circumstances.
 Although it may not always be possible to meet all of a person's requests, your doctor and family will try to uphold your preferences if you make them known.

 Contact our National Advance Care Planning Support Service on 1300 208 582 for more guidance on life-prolonging treatments.
-We're available 9am – 5pm, Monday – Friday (AEST).
+We're available 9am – 5pm, Monday to Friday (AEST).